tomarp/COC-D/results/S07_results.md

 | S07_33      | After    | 2023-07-28 21:33:38  | 2023-07-28 22:06:23  | 24.595703    | 24.661377    | 24.647298    | 950.003174     | 950.003174     | 950.003174     | 62.087936              | 63.96965               | 62.832019               | 1.597977 | 1.635361 | 1.614189 | 0.250828 | 0.258439 | 100.0         | 0.0         |
 | S07_34      | After    | 2023-07-28 21:33:38  | 2023-07-28 22:06:23  | 24.595703    | 24.661377    | 24.647298    | 950.003174     | 950.003174     | 950.003174     | 62.087936              | 63.96965               | 62.832019               | 1.597977 | 1.635361 | 1.614189 | 0.250828 | 0.258439 | 100.0         | 0.0         |

+Note: For Table-5,6 considering only morning and afternoon sessions from "Consider" column in Table-1

 ## Conclusion: